redbbean/agapi/README.md

 Enables **voice-based chat** for hands-free interaction with materials science tools.

+**The table below lists available endpoints, the corresponding module, and description.**

 | Endpoint | Module / Function | Description |
 |-----------|------------------|--------------|
 | `/materials/property` | **ALIGNN** | Predicts materials properties such as formation energy, bandgap, and elastic moduli directly from structure files. |